developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 **IMPORTANT**:
 * **To prevent use of search**, Zebra recommends using this tag _and_ removing the search app from the User Mode screen.
-* **Display of the camera app icon on the Admin home screen can be delayed** by as much as five seconds after unlocking the screen following a configuration change.
+* **Display of the search app icon on the Admin home screen can be delayed** by as much as five seconds after unlocking the screen following a configuration change.
 * **If no search shortcut exists on the device lock screen**, use of this tag is not required.
 * **On some devices running Nougat (except TC20/TC25), disabling access to the camera and/or search apps from the lock screen also might disable them from the User-Mode screen**, even if camera/search usage is permitted on the device.
 To prevent this issue, use the [Screen Lock Type](/mx/devadmin/#screen-lock-type) parameter of DevAdmin CSP and disable the lock screen by selecting the "None" option.